idec-teams/2025_LZU-MEDICINE-CHINA/docs/human-practices/collaboration.md

 # 1. Overview of Collaboration

-Throughout the iGEM journey, we have had the privilege of collaborating with multiple teams, academic institutions, organizations, companies, and local communities, enriching our project, fostering knowledge exchange, and advancing the cause of global scientific development.
+Throughout the iDEC journey, we have had the privilege of collaborating with multiple teams, academic institutions, organizations, companies, and local communities, enriching our project, fostering knowledge exchange, and advancing the cause of global scientific development.